Management MSc 2017-18This course also available for 2015-16 entryThis course also available for 2016-17 entry

 20 (this number may be subject to change)

 Huddersfield, HD1 3DH

-The course is structured to give you a theoretical and practical understanding of managerial marketing decision making.
+The module is structured to give you a theoretical and practical understanding of managerial marketing decision making.
 You will be introduced to general marketing concepts and the techniques and tools of market analysis required for developing and implementing effective marketing strategies.
-The module is highly practical in nature and is assessed through two individual pieces of coursework.

 This module enables you to develop an understanding of the purposes and uses of financial information, together with the ability to use quantitative skills to improve performance management and decision making within an organisation.

 This module provides you with a substantial body of knowledge relating to the principles of strategic management in particular the two broad areas of techniques for analysing organisations and their environments and the identification of appropriate strategic choices.
 You will be encouraged to practice analyses and strategic designs throughout the delivery of the module.

 The module provides you with a theoretical framework for analysing your professional skills and reflect on your own strengths and weaknesses.
 This assessment will then form the baseline from which to develop a plan for your own professional development during their period of studies.
 You will need to demonstrate that you have developed new skills and competences over the duration of the module through a portfolio.

 Managing People in Organisations is an extremely practical module which introduces critically analyses and evaluates key elements of Human Resource Management and Organisational Behaviour to enable effective deployment of people within organisations.
 A strategic exploration of the global context within which people work and are managed is also carried out through a range of organisational behaviour concepts and theories.

 All students will be required to undertake a final major piece of integrative work relating to their subject area.